Who are The Shortest Players in the NBA History

 Allen Iverson

-Before Allen, the NBA world hadn’t witnessed anyone this good and this short.
-He is the smallest NBA player with having an ideal small body with a big heart.
-Allen Iverson’s height is listed as 6’0” in shoes and reality, he is around 5’11”.
-He was 11- time All-star, four-time NBA scoring champion, and 2001 MVP.
+Before Allen, the NBA world hadn’t witnessed anyone this good and short.
+He is the smallest NBA player with an ideal small body and big heart.
+Allen Iverson’s height is listed as 6’0″ in shoes, and in reality, he is around 5’11”.
+He was an eleven-time All-Star, four-time NBA scoring champion, and 2001 MVP.

-Allen led the Philadelphia 76ers to the NBA finals in the season 2000-2001 most impressively, eventually losing in 6 games to the Los Angeles Lakers.
+Allen most impressively led the Philadelphia 76ers to the NBA finals in the season 2000-2001, eventually losing in 6 games to the Los Angeles Lakers.
 He is currently looking for a new basketball home, with rumors of Puerto Rico as a new destination.

 height of Allen Iverson